Petr Hronek: FC Sellier and Bellot Vlašim

 On 2 July 2015 he moved back to FC Sellier & Bellot Vlašim on permanent basis.
 He played in 15 league matches (scoring 4 goals) and in 2 Czech Cup matches (without scoring a goal).

 FC Vysočina Jihlava

-On 1 January 2016 he moved to FC Vysočina Jihlava in Czech First League.
+On 1 January 2016 he moved to FC Vysočina Jihlava in the Czech First League.
 He played in 42 league matches (scoring 10 goals) and in 4 Czech Cup matches (without scoring a goal).

 FC Fastav Zlín

-On 31 August 2017 he moved to FC Fastav Zlín in Czech First League.
+On 31 August 2017 he moved to Fastav Zlín in the Czech First League.
 He played in 36 league matches (scoring 3 goals) and in 6 Czech Cup matches (without scoring a goal).
 He also played in one 2017-18 UEFA Europa League group stage match against FC Lokomotiv Moscow (without scoring a goal).

 Bohemians Prague 1905 (loan)

-On 1 July 2019 he was loaned to Bohemians 1905 in Czech First League.
+On 1 July 2019 he was loaned to Bohemians 1905.
 In one year long loan he played in 22 league matches (scoring 5 goals) and in one Czech Cup match (without scoring a goal).
 He also played in one match (scoring one goal) for the reserve team in Bohemian Football League.